Listed below are recent articles. See the Article Index for a full list of articles available on this site.

 Other changes might be needed on a state-by-state basis to make that particular state’s Marketplace stable, such as in Iowa.
 Some states were much more involved in their state exchange than others.
 It seems that the more involved the state was in its own Marketplace, the better the Marketplace performed, not surprisingly.

 Improvements to ACA

-Once the Marketplaces are stabilized, modifications would then need to be made to ACA reasonably quickly.
+Once the marketplaces are stabilized, modifications would then need to be made to ACA reasonably quickly.
 The proposals would take into account the different components of the health care system as these components are interdependent.
-For example, a reduction in the Medicare physician fee schedule to lower Medicare costs would likely have the impact of cost shifting to employer plans making them more expensive, a scenario that has occurred often over the years.
+For example, a reduction in the Medicare physician fee schedule to lower Medicare costs would likely have the impact of cost-shifting to employer plans making them more expensive, a scenario that has occurred often over the years.

 Some of the precise topics that I would have researched are:

 Not all the analyses above would lead to action.
-For example, in number 8 it may be determined that the education element is more important than the additional unnecessary cost.
-It also may be that the recommendation might be to further educate the physician and do more Comparative Effectiveness.
+For example, in number 8, it may be determined that the education element is more important than the additional unnecessary cost.
+It also may be that the recommendation might be to educate the physician further and do more Comparative Effectiveness.

 Although the Marketplaces represent a relatively small portion of our health care system, it supports millions of uninsured individuals and is the most vulnerable piece right now.
 That means a reset of the transitional ACA rules regarding subsidy increases and reinsurance should be performed to stabilize these Marketplaces along with some state-specific modifications.

 A significant slowdown in the rate of increase in health care costs would result in a corresponding slowdown in out-of-pocket costs, employer and individual premiums, and government expenditures without cost-shifting.
-Most of the proposals over the past few years are not designed for actual cost reduction but cost-shifting such as cost-shifting to the employer market or to government, which is unsustainable in the long term.
+Most of the proposals over the past few years are not designed for actual cost reduction but cost-shifting, such as cost-shifting to the employer market or government, which is unsustainable in the long term.